BastienBYRA/CPE-Mapper/ROADMAP.md

 # TODO

 ## Mandatory (for 1.0.0)
-- [ ] Create CI/CD pipelines for both the NPM package and Docker build
 - [ ] Write documentation (README.md or GitHub Wiki section)
 - [ ] Add license header to each file with author information
 - [ ] Add atleast 25+ mapping to have something to work off